Naios/boost-minimal-dist/Readme.md

 Extracted with the bcp tool:

-`bcp filesystem iostreams move fusion algorithm range LOCATION`
+`bcp filesystem iostreams move optional fusion algorithm range LOCATION`
 *****

 Easiest way to embed the minimal distribution in your project as git submodule using CMake: